 -a particular topic from physics that you find difficult

 Every student has his/her areas of weakness.
 Instead of having supernatural expectations from yourself, assess your own self and identify which portions of the test you think you should work on.
 Start working on your weak areas right from the start and do not leave any stone unturned to overcome your weaknesses.
 Make a synopsis, take help from your teachers or friends or youtube to solve these issues

 Attempt as many tests as possible to ensure you have a maximum practice of how to attempt such tests, before actually appearing for MDCAT.
-For example, NTS, NET, SAT and Agha Khan University entrance test.
+For example, NTS, NET, SAT and Agha Khan University entrance tests.
 You won't just learn how to control your nerves during the test but also, how to manage time during such nerve-wracking exams.
-Also, you'll be able to assess your preparation and determine how much improvement do you need.
+Also, you'll be able to assess your MDCAT preparation and determine how much improvement do you need.

-Let's say, even if you spend 20 seconds on each question in Biology portion, which most of you would agree is enough, you'd be left with more than 50 seconds for each question in the rest of the test.
+Let's say, even if you spend 20 seconds on each question in the Biology portion, which most of you would agree is enough, you'd be left with more than 50 seconds for each question in the rest of the test.

 20 (seconds) x 88 (questions in Biology portion) = 1760 seconds